tomlarkworthy/elevator/README.md

 randomized property testing.
 I used ScalaCheck.
 It caught several non-transitive floating point mistakes and incorrect step size induced bugs.

-The core idea of the correctness property is that we have an issue when the system starts repeating itself when trying to serve requests.
+The core trick of the correctness property is that we have an issue when the system starts repeating itself when trying to serve requests, thus making no progress.
+So we generate a random state with random requests, then check that eventually all the the requests are served.
+We can abort early with a failure if we see the same state twice.

-So we generate a random state with random requests, then check that eventually all the the requests are server.
-We can abort property checking with a failure when we see the same state twice.
+Aborting on failure is useful as ScalaCheck can tell you which scenario failed and you can determine how to fix it (in contrast to the test spinning in an infinite loop).

 See [larkworthy.model.ElevatorSystemSpec](src/test/scala/larkworthy/model/ElevatorSystemSpec.scala)